robghchen/tracking-system-api/readme.md

 5. Search for a repository to connect to, type the repo and click "Search"
 6. Click "Connect"
 7. Click "Enable Automatic Deploys"
-8. Create a file called "Procfile" in VSCode at the top level of your app, type "worker: node index.js"
+8. In VSCode, change index.js where "app.listen(3001, function () {" to "app.listen(process.env.PORT || 3001, function () {"
-9. Save file then git add, git commit, and git push this change
+9. Create a file called "Procfile" in VSCode at the top level of your app, type "worker: node index.js"
-10. Wait a minute, then click "Resources" tab in heroku
+10. Save file then git add, git commit, and git push this change
-11. Click the edit icon for "web npm start" and turn that off
+11. Wait a minute, then click "Resources" tab in heroku
 12. Click the edit icon for "worker node index.js" and turn that on